mattgallagher/CwlPreconditionTesting/README.md

 ## Adding to your project

-This project can be used by direct inclusion in your projects or through any of the Swift Package Manager, CocoaPods or Carthage.
+This project can be used by manual inclusion in your projects or through any of the Swift Package Manager, CocoaPods or Carthage.

+Minimum requirements are iOS 8 (simulator-only) or macOS 10.9.
+The project includes tvOS 9 and POSIX targets but these aren't regularly tested.

 ### Manual inclusion